 The Ideas in American Policing series presents commentary and insight from leading criminologists on issues of interest to practitioners, scholars, and policy makers.

 In an effort to ensure that research conducted by the Police Foundation reaches the broadest possible audience we are undertaking a new imitative to digitize our historical reports.

 Randomized experiments have a long history at the Police Foundation.
 Click here to read Dr. David Weisburd’s reflections on the Police Foundation’s substantial contribution to the field of experimental police research.

-We strongly encourage the use of Police Foundation publications for academic, policy, and non-commercial purposes.
-Click here to learn more about how these publications can be used.
+We encourage the use of Police Foundation publications for academic, policy, and non-commercial purposes.
+Visit our copyright page to learn more about publication usage.